The Big Island

 Mauna Kea

 Mauna Kea is a dormant volcano sitting at 13,803 feet above sea level which is the highest point on the island of Hawaii.
-It’s been around for over a million years and has passed the active stage making it the perfect location to see the best views of the ocean, catch a perfect sunset, and watch the stars from below.
+It’s been around for over a million years and has passed the active stage making it the perfect location to catch a sunset, and watch the stars from below.

 Pu'ukohola Heiau National Historic Site